-- 2.2.1 Pilots must obtain an ATC clearance before operating in controlled airspace.
-In Class E airspace, an ATC clearance is not required for: - a.
-IFR flights operating in accordance with the IFR Pick-up procedure; and - b.
-VFR flights. - Note 1: Special requirements apply to Parachute Jumping Operations refer ENR 5.5 Section 2. - Note 2: To request access to Restricted or Military Operating Areas contact the relevant controlling or administering authority refer ENR 5.1. - 2.2.1.1 Whenever flight rules are changed during flight (i.e. VFR to IFR or IFR to VFR), the pilot must report to ATS at the time the change takes place. - 2.2.2 A pilot must advise ATC immediately if issued a clearance with which the pilot cannot comply.
-If considered necessary, a pilot should request a different clearance from that issued. - 2.2.3 When clearance has been issued to deviate from the cleared route the pilot must advise ATC when the deviation: - a. is no longer required; or - b. has been completed and the aircraft is established back on its cleared route.
+2.2.1 A pilot in command of an aircraft must not enter a control zone or a control area that is Class A, B, C, D or E airspace without ATC clearance unless it is a VFR flight entering Class E airspace.

+Note 1: An ATC clearance is valid:

+- a. for a flight wholly contained in controlled airspace to the specified destination or clearance limit; - b. for a flight that is partly contained in controlled airspace to the point where the aircraft first leaves controlled airspace; or - c. only if the flight enters controlled airspace in accordance with the clearance at or before the clearance expiry time, if issued.

+Note 2: To request access to Restricted or Military Operating Areas contact the relevant controlling or administering authority - refer ENR 5.1.

+2.2.2 A pilot must advise ATC immediately if issued a clearance with which the pilot cannot comply.
+If considered necessary, a pilot should request a different clearance from that issued.

+$2.2.3\,$ When clearance has been issued to deviate from the cleared route the pilot must advise ATC when the deviation:

+a. is no longer required; or

+b. has been completed and the aircraft is established back on its cleared route.

-- 2.2.4 If unable to obtain a clearance for a deviation and the pilot considers there is no safer alternative course of action: - a. select code 7700: - b. broadcast an urgency message specifying details of the deviation on the appropriate ATC and emergency frequencies; and - c. repeat the urgency message at regular intervals. - Note 1: Aircraft proceed at their own risk when entering an active Restricted or Military Operating Area without a clearance or approval. - Note 2: ATC will terminate control services and continue to provide flight information and alerting services. - 2.2.4.1 Pilots must obtain a clearance to re-enter controlled airspace before exiting the Restricted or Military Operating Area. - 2.2.5 Except for instructions related to SID and STAR operations when ATC issues a level clearance to an aircraft, any level restriction issued with an earlier clearance is automatically cancelled.
-ATC will issue (or re-issue) any required level restrictions with new level clearances by: - a. restating all restrictions; or - b. prefixing the subsequent instruction with "FURTHER RESTRICTION".
+2.2.4 If unable to obtain a clearance for a deviation and the pilot considers there is no safer alternative course of action:

+- a. select code 7700; - b. broadcast an urgency message specifying details of the deviation on the appropriate ATC and emergency frequencies; and - c. repeat the urgency message at regular intervals.

+Note 1: Aircraft proceed at their own risk when entering an active Restricted or Military Operating Area without a clearance or approval.

+Note 2: ATC will terminate control services and continue to provide flight information and alerting services.

+2.2.4.1 Pilots must obtain a clearance to re-enter controlled airspace before exiting the Restricted or Military Operating Area.

+2.2.5 Except for instructions related to SID and STAR operations when ATC issues a level clearance to an aircraft, any level restriction issued with an earlier clearance is automatically cancelled.
+ATC will issue (or re-issue) any required level restrictions with new level clearances by:

+- a. restating all restrictions; or - b. prefixing the subsequent instruction with "FURTHER RESTRICTION".